top of page

 WEDNESDAY 14TH MAY

-Julia Wheeler speaks to broadcasters Jeremy Vine and Simon Mayo about their recently published books, Murder on Line One and Black Tag.
+Julia Wheeler speaks to broadcaster and Radio 2 DJ Jeremy Vine about his recently published book, Murder on Line One

 Headshot_4.png